The Green Dragon CBD Logo

 • Exposure to room temperatures over a period of time.

-Just like with the other cannabinoids, there is anecdotal evidence claiming some side effects to THCa.
-These include;
+Just like with the other cannabinoids, there is anecdotal evidence claiming some side effects of THCa.
+These include:

 • Sedative qualities - feelings of tiredness, heaviness, or drowsiness.